csci312a-s19/project-skeleton/README.md

 The `--prefix` option treats the supplied path as the package root.
 In this case it is equivalent to `cd client` then `npm install` then `cd ..`.

+**Windows Users**: There appears to be an [error](https://stackoverflow.com/q/50653324) using the `prefix` argument on Windows.
+Instead of using `prefix` you will need to manually change to the client and server directories before running `npm install` and possibly other `npm` commands.

 **You will typically not need to install any dependencies in the top-level `package.json` file**.
 Doing so is a common mistake.
 Most dependencies are needed by the client or the server and should be installed in the respective sub-packages, e.g. to install `reactstrap` for your client application:

 ```